Towards Generalizable Reasoning: Group Causal Counterfactual Policy Optimization for LLM Reasoning: Conclusion

 \section{Conclusion}

-In this paper, we explore a critical bottleneck in GRPO-based post-training: the reward mechanisms of existing methods entangle process validity with final correctness, hindering the acquisition of generalizable reasoning.
+In this paper, we explore a critical bottleneck in RL-based post-training: the reward mechanisms of existing methods entangle process validity with final correctness, hindering the acquisition of generalizable reasoning.
 To overcome this, we establish a causal perspective that formalizes multi-candidate generation as a set of counterfactual experiments and propose Group Causal Counterfactual Policy Optimization (G$C^2$PO).
 It introduces a fine-grained reward mechanism to jointly evaluate the robustness and effectiveness of reasoning episodes under mechanism-preserving perturbations.
-This design decouples reasoning quality from outcome luck: it provides positive supervision for logically sound reasoning steps, while suppressing spurious shortcuts and lucky guesses.
+This design decouples reasoning quality from outcome correctness: it provides positive supervision for logically sound reasoning steps, while suppressing spurious shortcuts and lucky guesses.
 By combining it with outcome reward, we build token-level advantage for optimization, encouraging LLMs to favor reasoning patterns that are both process-valid and answer-correct.
-Extensive experiments across diverse benchmarks demonstrate its advantages.
+Extensive experiments across diverse benchmarks demonstrate the advantages of our method.